The ad can be seen here.

 “House Republican leadership is determined to undermine any and all efforts the Administration makes to ensure that our

-WASHINGTON, D.C. – In response to the first Republican primary debate for president, LCV Vice President of Campaigns Dan Weiss issued the following statement:
+WASHINGTON, D.C. – In response to President Obama’s final State of the Union address, LCV President Gene Karpinski issued the following statement:

 “With his final State of the Union, President Obama once again demonstrated his tremendous commitment to meeting the challenge of climate change and protecting our air, water, lands and wildlife for generations to come.
 Thanks to the president’s leadership, 2015 was a banner year for climate and conservation, including major victories on the Clean